JuliaGNI/GeometricEquations.jl/docs/src/index.md

 * Lagrangian equations ([`LODE`](@ref), [`LDAE`](@ref)),
 * split equations ([`SODE`](@ref), [`SPDAE`](@ref), [`SPSDE`](@ref)).

-Each equation holds a number of functions determining the vector field, constraints, and possibly additional information like parameters, periodicity, invariants and the Hamiltonian or Lagrangian.
+Each equation holds a number of functions determining the vector field, constraints, and possibly additional information like periodicity, invariants and the Hamiltonian or Lagrangian.
 In addition to each equation type, *GeometricEquations.jl* implements a corresponding problem type.
 Each problem holds an equation, a time span `(t₀,t₁)` to integrate over, a time step to be used in the simulation, initial conditions and optionally parameters.

+* The [`GeometricProblem`](@ref) type holds an equation together with initial conditions and parameters, the time span and the time step of a simulation.
+* The [`GeometricEnsemble`](@ref) type holds an equation together with several initial conditions and/or parameters, etc.

+GeometricEquations used to be part of [GeometricIntegrators](https://github.com/JuliaGNI/GeometricIntegrators.jl) and is primarily used to define equations and problems for GeometricIntegrators.
+[GeometricProblems](https://github.com/JuliaGNI/GeometricProblems.jl) contains various predefined problems and [EulerLagrange](https://github.com/JuliaGNI/EulerLagrange.jl) can be used to generate code for equations from action principles.

 ## Index